Equivalent Rate Calculator – AER

 What is the annual equivalent rate (AER)?

-The annual equivalent rate (AER), or effective rate, is the interest rate on a loan or financial product restated from the nominal interest rate expressed as the equivalent interest rate if compounding occurred annually.
-Therefore, you can compute AER if you let
+The annual equivalent rate (AER), or effective annual interest rate, is the interest rate on a loan or financial product that is adjusted for compounding over a year.
+In other words, the effective annual interest rate is the rate of interest that you can earn in a year after considering the compounding effect.

 r = (1 + i/m)m - 1

-When the frequency of compounding is increased up to infinity the calculation will be:
+When the frequency of compounding is infinity, the calculation will be:

 The effective interest rate is a special case of the internal rate of return.